Az-Neter/AzNet-MASTER/ZEED/Feature List.md

 -Can interact with hardware & software

--Consumes data from files as 'food' to grow
+-Consumes data from files as 'food' to grow (overwrites 1's in file with 0's, adds 1's to itself)

 -Can interact with others of its kind